Burrows Scarborough is committed to creating and maintaining an inclusive business and working environment that respects and celebrates difference.

 Inclusion, equality and diversity are about valuing our people at all levels, wherever they work and whatever they do.

-Burrows Scaborough believe that promoting and supporting inclusiveness and making the most of diversity is good for our business and brings many benefits, including improved employee engagement, better motivation and increased effectiveness with all our stakeholders.
+Burrows Scarborough believe that promoting and supporting inclusiveness and making the most of diversity is good for our business and brings many benefits, including improved employee engagement, better motivation and increased effectiveness with all our stakeholders.

 We believe in equality and that there should not be discrimination, whether by age, disability, gender, gender reassignment, race/ethnicity, faith, religion or belief, sexual orientation, socio economic background, pregnancy/maternity, marriage and civil partnership or in any form or on any grounds.